 Schilling is one of the country’s most underrated producers of craft lager.
 And Paulus, a malt-forward, highly drinkable helles lager, is among their best.
 Like the best versions of this style, Paulus will play well with any food, any music, any situation.
 Our ideal?
 Pizza, The Meters, lakeside with the homies. *chef’s kiss*

 Wren House Brewing Co. — Phoenix, AZ

 Wren House can do no wrong.
 From stouts to IPAs to lagers to everything in between, we love what Wren House is cooking up.
-So, it was no surprise that they’d release a stunningly good Helles lager.
+So, it was no surprise that they’d release a stunningly good helles lager.
 Especially once we learned that the recipe was developed in collaboration with two of the GOATs: Wayfinder & Holy Mountain.
-This is a Helles that is reverant of the past but fit for the modern age.
+No Comfort is reverent of the past but fit for the modern age.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.